tomvanbraeckel/yamcs.github.com/docs/api/Buckets.md

 Buckets can be created at global level or at instance level.
 The following limitations are implemented in order to prevent disk over consumption and keep the service responsive:
-* The maximum size of an object is 5MB.
+* The maximum size of an upload including data and metadata is 5MB.
 * The maximum number of objects in one bucket is 1000.
-* The maximum size of an bucket (i.e. the sum of the size of the objects within the bucket) is 100MB.
+* The maximum size of an bucket 100MB (counted as the sum of the size of the objects within the bucket).
+* The maximum size of the metadata is 16KB (counted as the sum of the length of the keys and values).